engagebay/tracking_code_api/README.md

 ### Page views tracking

 Track a page view.
-This function is called when the tracking code is loaded on a page, but you can manually call this function to track subsequent views in a single page application.
+This function is automatically called when the tracking code is loaded on a webpage.
+You can call this function manually to track subsequent views in a single page application.

 	EhAPI.push(["trackPageView"]);

 This function does not support any arguments.

 EngageBay tracks the page views for each session for each contact.
+The visitor is tracked as anonymous unless you set an email for the visitor (using setEmail).
+The recommended way to track known customers is setup the email (using setEmail) and then track the web activity (using trackPageView).

-The visitor is tracked as anonymous unless a setEmail is done.
-The correct step is to setEmail and then trackPageView.
-Anonymous users are tracked and backtracked when a user email is added using setEmail.
-All the old page views are attributed to the new email address.
-This is often the case where the user browses many sessions and then signups for your product or provides the email in the landing pages during product download.
+Once an email is set, the past activity (tracked as anonymous before) of the contact will be automatically attributed to the new email address.
+This is often the case where the user browses your website several times over a period of time before signing up for your product or provides the email in one of your landing pages while downloading your product information or a case study or a white paper.

-### Override email
+### Email override

-If a new email address is provided, EngageBay treats them as a new user and the sessions are tracked for the new user.
-The old page views are still valid for the old email and can be accessed from EngageBay dashboard.
+If a new email address is provided, EngageBay treats them as a new contact and the sessions are tracked afresh for this new contact.
+The old page views are still available for the previous email address and can be accessed from your EngageBay dashboard.

-## Supporting API
+## API support

-API can be used to sync data from your website/app to EngageBay.
+Sync the data between your website/app and EngageBay using our API calls.

-## 1.Tracking website visitors
+## 1.Track website visitors

 EngageBay tracks the page views for each session for each contact.
+The visitor is tracked as anonymous unless you set an email for the visitor (using setEmail).
+The recommended way to track known customers is setup the email (using setEmail) and then track the web activity (using trackPageView).

-The visitor is tracked as anonymous unless a setEmail is done.
-The correct step is to setEmail and then trackPageView.
-Anonymous users are tracked and backtracked when a user email is added using setEmail.
-All the old page views are attributed to the new email address.
-This is often the case where the user browses many sessions and then signups for your product or provides the email in the landing pages during product download.
+Once an email is set, the past activity (tracked as anonymous before) of the contact will be automatically attributed to the new email address.
+This is often the case where the user browses your website several times over a period of time before signing up for your product or provides the email in one of your landing pages while downloading your product information or a case study or a white paper.

-#### Setting Email of the page visitor
+#### Set Email address of the page visitor

 To set the tracking cookie for the visitor, use the API call below